 Americana Scholarship Program

 The Americana Music Academy’s (AMA) mission is to teach, promote, and support the advancement of all forms of American roots music and its influences, and to pass on the grand tradition of American based music to future generations.
 AMA is dedicated to helping those who otherwise would not be able to pursue music instruction.
 As a part of our mission, AMA awards a limited number of scholarships based on financial need.
 Depending upon the availability of funds, the AMA Scholarship Committee reviews scholarship applications for two funding cycles, February and August.
 Approved scholarships are awarded for a six-month period for full or partial payment of tuition up to $100 per month per student.
 In light of the global emergency, AMA has opened up an additional scholarship fund for those who are impacted by the COVID-19 pandemic.
 This program is made possible thanks to the generous support of individual donors and foundations, including the Bramlage and Willcoxon Foundation, the Family of Grant Sackrider, and the family of Spencer Haynes.
-2021 Cycle 1 applications will open in January, 2021.
+2022 Cycle 1 applications is open and scholarships are due Friday, January 7, 2022 by 5pm.
 To learn more, contact us.

 Memorial Scholarship Funds:

 “Grant’s Grant” in loving memory of Grant Sackrider